Houseplants for Any Home

 Invite this bold houseplant to your space this season.
-The foliage comes in incredible colors of red, green, orange, yellow and even black!
+The foliage comes in incredible colors of red, green, orange, yellow, and even black!
 You will not be disappointed.
-Crotons like bright areas, so place it near a big window.
+Crotons like bright areas, so place them near a big window.

 - African Violet

 Bring vibrant hues to your home with African violets.
 They can be grown almost anywhere there is light and a bit of humidity.
 African violets prefer full sun in the winter to get their gorgeous color.
 Rotate them regularly to keep growth even.
 Feed regularly with Espoma’s Violet! liquid fertilizer to ensure sensational blooms.